At My Twins’ Grave, a Little Boy Said He Knew Them — and shattered the lie I had buried with them

 They wait.

-That afternoon, after I left the cemetery, I sat in my kitchen for nearly an hour without taking off my coat.
+That afternoon, after leaving the cemetery, I sat in my kitchen for almost an hour without taking off my coat.

 Demi brought a photo of her sisters.

-I tried to make it smaller than it felt.
+I turned the sentence over and over, trying to make it smaller than it felt.

 And recent enough to matter.

-I called the school before I could lose my nerve.
+I called the school before I could talk myself out of it.

-Then she said, “Would you like to come in and see the photo?”
+Then she said, “Would you like to come in and see the picture?”

-The first-grade classroom smelled of crayons, glue sticks, and those industrial cleaning sprays schools seem to buy in barrels.
+The classroom smelled like crayons, glue sticks, and industrial cleaner.

-Ms. Edwards led me to a bulletin board near the windows.
+Ms. Edwards led me to a bulletin board by the windows.

-Children had pinned up photographs of grandparents, cousins, dogs, even a goldfish.
+Children had pinned up photos of grandparents, cousins, dogs, even a goldfish.

-And there, slightly crooked in the corner, was a picture that emptied all the air from my lungs.
+And there, slightly crooked in one corner, was the picture that emptied all the air from my lungs.

-Ava and Mia were standing on either side of a smaller girl.
+Ava and Mia stood on either side of a smaller girl.

 Demi.

-The twins were in their pajamas.
-Pink cotton.
-Soft cuffs.
+My twins were in their pajamas.
+Pink cotton, soft cuffs.
 Ava had ice cream on her chin.
 Mia was laughing at something outside the frame.

 I knew those pajamas.